Bioluminescence: Bacterial symbioses

 Organisms often produce bioluminescence themselves, rarely do they generate it from outside phenomena.
 However, there are occasions where bioluminescence is produced by bacterial symbionts that have a symbiotic relationship with the host organism.
 Although many luminous bacteria in the marine environment are free-living, a majority are found in symbiotic relationships that involve fish, squids, crustaceans etc. as hosts.
-Most luminous bacterial inhabit the marine sea, with Photobacterium and Vibrio genera dominating the marine environment.
+Most luminous bacteria inhabit the sea, dominated by Photobacterium and Vibrio.

 In the symbiotic relationship, bacterium benefit from having a source of nourishment and a refuge to grow.
 Hosts obtain these bacterial symbionts either from the environment, spawning, or the luminous bacterium is evolving with their host.
-Coevolutionary interactions are suggested as host organisms’ anatomical adaptations have become specific to only certain luminous bacteria, to suffice ecological dependence of bioluminescence.
+Coevolutionary interactions are suggested as host organisms' anatomical adaptations have become specific to only certain luminous bacteria, to suffice ecological dependence of bioluminescence.

 Benthic zone

 Bioluminescence is widely studied amongst species located in the mesopelagic zone, but the benthic zone at mesopelagic depths has remained widely unknown.
 Benthic habitats at depths beyond the mesopelagic are also poorly understood due to the same constraints.
 Unlike the pelagic zone where the emission of light is undisturbed in the open sea, the occurrence of bioluminescence in the benthic zone is less common.
 It has been attributed to the blockage of emitted light by a number of sources such as the sea floor, and inorganic and organic structures.
-Visual signals and communication that is prevalent in the pelagic zone such as counterillumination may not be functional or relevant in the benthic realm.
+Visual signals and communication that is prevalent in the pelagic zone such as counter-illumination may not be functional or relevant in the benthic realm.
 Bioluminescence in bathyal benthic species still remains poorly studied due to difficulties of the collection of species at these depths.

 Uses in nature

 Bioluminescence has several functions in different taxa.
 Steven Haddock et al. (2010) list as more or less definite functions in marine organisms the following: defensive functions of startle, counterillumination (camouflage), misdirection (smoke screen), distractive body parts, burglar alarm (making predators easier for higher predators to see), and warning to deter settlers; offensive functions of lure, stun or confuse prey, illuminate prey, and mate attraction/recognition.
 It is much easier for researchers to detect that a species is able to produce light than to analyze the chemical mechanisms or to prove what function the light serves.
-In some cases the function is unknown, as with species in three families of earthworm (Oligochaeta), such as Diplocardia longa where the coelomic fluid produces light when the animal moves.
+In some cases the function is unknown, as with species in three families of earthworm (Oligochaeta), such as Diplocardia longa, where the coelomic fluid produces light when the animal moves.
 The following functions are reasonably well established in the named organisms.